Overview

 AOGFX is a Delaware statutory trust that is registered under the Investment Company Act of 1940, as amended (the “1940 Act”).

 AOGFX operates as an interval fund.
-FLP is the sponsor of AOGFX and has been retained by AOGFX to serve as its investment adviser,
+An FLP employee is an officer of AOGFX and FLP is retained by AOGFX to serve as its investment

-subject to the supervision of AOGFX’s Board of Trustees.
-In this role, FLP provides continuous asset management services to the
+adviser, subject to the supervision of AOGFX’s Board of Trustees.
+In this role, FLP provides continuous asset management services to

-fund, including coordinating the day-to-day investment and operational activities of the fund, and working with the fund’s service
+the fund, including coordinating the day-to-day investment and operational activities of the fund, and working with the fund’s

-providers.
-AOGFX invests in assets designed to provide exposure to a mix of private, institutional illiquid alternative/ non-traditional
+service providers.
+AOGFX invests in assets designed to provide exposure to a mix of private, institutional, illiquid alternative/non-

-investments, supplemented by a liquid investment allocation.
-The fund invests in both income-producing assets and assets selected
+traditional investments, supplemented by a liquid investment allocation.
+The fund invests in both income-producing assets and

-for long-term capital appreciation.
-AOGFX invests in a variety of alternative investment vehicles including private equity, venture
+assets selected for long-term capital appreciation.
+AOGFX invests in a variety of alternative investment vehicles including private

-capital, private credit and debt instruments, and real estate.
-FLP actively sources investment opportunities for the fund, leveraging
+equity, venture capital, private credit and debt instruments, and real estate.
+FLP actively sources investment opportunities for the

-its investment research and due diligence experience investing in alternative investments.
+fund, leveraging its investment research and due diligence experience.

 Financial Planning

-FLP offers financial planning services to our individual and family clients, which may cover investment analysis, income tax planning,
+FLP offers financial planning services, which may cover investment analysis, income tax planning, insurance analysis, retirement

 Standalone financial planning services are rendered only after a written agreement for such services has been executed.
 The written